-As the Ordinary Shares are not listed on the Cyprus stock exchange, the Group, despite the incorporation in Cyprus of the Company, is not required to, and consequently does not, comply with the corporate governance regime relating to companies listed on the Cyprus stock exchange.
+As the Ordinary Shares are not listed on the Cyprus stock exchange, the Group, despite the incorporation in Cyprus of the Company, is not required to comply with the corporate governance regime relating to companies listed on the Cyprus stock exchange.
 The Company has currently appointed two independent non-executive directors and has established audit, nomination and remuneration committees of the Board of Directors.